messani/pico-hd44780/README.md

 ## Conclusion

 This is only attempt to learn something new.
 This is definitely not the best implementation.
-If you see better implementation, let me know :)
+If you know better way, how to do it, let me know :)